rt15/rt15_portable_runtime/README.md

 * sprintf, strcat... do not know the buffer size.
 * strerror, strtok... are not thread safe.

-There are known alternatives but not always available and they can differ between Linux and Windows.
+There are known alternatives but not always available and they can differ between CRT implementations.

 The RPR functions are designed to be safer.